evidentlyai/evidently/docs/book/README.md

 ## [3.
 Real-time ML monitoring](integrations/evidently-and-grafana.md)

-Evidently has a monitoring_service component that collects data and model metrics from a deployed ML service.
-You can use it to build live monitoring dashboards.
+Evidently also has `Monitors` that collect data and model metrics from a deployed ML service.
+You can use them to build live monitoring dashboards.
 Evidently configures the monitoring on top of the streaming data and emits the metrics.
 You can log and use the metrics elsewhere.

 There is a lightweight [integration with Prometheus and Grafana](integrations/evidently-and-grafana.md) that comes with pre-built dashboards.